pythcon/PlexTVChannel/README.md

 ---

 **Extras:**
 Since I am a perfectionist, I setup my tvchannel to be completely automated.
 I have created a cron job with scripts so I never have to touch it.
 In an ideal situation, you would want to setup your tv station on a VM so it is contained in its own instance.
 This makes it very easy to test without having to reboot your whole setup.
-I will include links to everything!
-(Make sure you update the scripts with the correct paths for your system and ip:port for VLC)
+Make sure you update the scripts with the correct details listed below!

 My cron job looks like this: